noise/redis-sentinel-tests/README.md

 # TODO/Issues

-* Killing both instances will result in a state that sentinels will never recover from
+* Killing both instances can result in a state that sentinels will never recover from
 * What's a safe setting for down-after-milliseconds? will setting this too low cause false positives when there are slow operations (e.g. big sort)?
 * (fixed) starting a downed master back up w/o reconfig'ing as slave results in sentinel confusion
 * Since the LB is only checking "role:master" on each instance, a poorly config'd instance can result in 2 masters being "up"